Tetrada32/MusEnergy/README.md

 - Kotlin Coroutines
 - Retrofit 2
 - OkHttp
+- DataBinding
-- Coil
+- Coil 2
+- ExoPlayer 2

 # If you want to install the application via AS, or if you also want to contribute:

 ## Requirements
-- Android Studio version "Dolphin" | 2021.3.1 or later
+- Android Studio version "Giraffe" | 2022.3.1 or later
-- JDK version 11
+- JDK version 17
+- Kotlin version 1.8.22
-- Gradle version 7 or later
+- Gradle version 8 or later
 - Android SDK version 33

 Android Studio and all required tools can be downloaded here: